adamtool/logics/src/uniolunisaar/adam/logic/parser/logics/flowctl/nested/README.txt

-This logic has currently has no MC solution (for Petri nets with transits).
+This logic has currently no MC solution (for Petri nets with transits).